ucopacme/terraform-aws-ec2/README.md

 | customlinux        |
 | customlwin         |

+The os variable is used to auto-select an appropriate latest Amazon Machine Image (ami) corresponding to the OS.

+For cases requiring a certain ami, provide a specific value for the ami variable.
+This will preclude any values provided for the os variable, which will be ignored.

 ## Instance type and size selection

 Specifying values for vcpu\_count and memory\_gb will auto-select a preferred instance type and size.
 If a value for only one of these two variables is provided, the minimum possible value will be used for the other (example: setting memory\_gb = 1 without providing a value for vcpu\_count will implicitly set vcpu\_count to 2, corresponding to 2 vCPU, 1 GB memory micro size).